alvarodelvalle/jubilant-octo-chainsaw/README.rst

     * - FLASK_ENV=production
     * - FLASK_DEBUG=false

-Next run :code:`docker-compose up` to create both project containers.
+Next, run :code:`docker-compose up` to create both project containers.

 Afterwards, you may invoke the endpoints using a Rest client like Postman.
 For convenience here are the curl commands